 - 1. The public can access the Online Public Access Catalog (OPAC) within 2 minutes while in the library. - 2.
 The library provides 3 methods of adaptive technology for use by disabled patrons in the library.
 [See Adaptive Technologies in Appendix E for a list of various adaptive technologies.] - 3.
 The library applies for E-rate funding discounts. - 4.
-The library provides the following minimum numbers of public access computers per 1,000 population served:
+The library provides the following minimum numbers of public access, internet and/or OPAC accessible computing devices per 1,000 population served: